Join the Tibetan Healing Movement to Cultivate a Healthier Mind and Body

-Since a trip to Lhasa in 1997, Dr. Miriam Cameron (Mim) has been visioning and leading the Tibetan Healing Initiative (THI) at the University of Minnesota's Earl E. Bakken Center for Spirituality & Healing.
+Dr. Miriam Cameron (Mim) had been visioning and leading the Tibetan Healing Initiative (THI) at the University of Minnesota's Earl E. Bakken Center for Spirituality & Healing for 25 years.
 Mim, Dr. Tenzin Namdul, and colleagues have published books and articles on Tibetan healing, conducted research, and educated more than 1,500 students, many of whom describe the experience as transformative.
-As a registered nurse, Mim was aware of suffering in the world and had a vision that bringing Tibetan healing to the University of Minnesota would be a powerful way to heal suffering, create happiness, and promote compassionate care for people, communities, and the planet.
-She and her husband, Michael Ormond, pledged $1,000,000 to establish a Tibetan Healing Professorship, a gift they have made in honor of His Holiness the 14th Dalai Lama.
-The Bakken Center is launching a campaign to expand and sustain the work of THI long into the future.

 The Bakken Center’s Tibetan Healing Initiative, previously led by Dr. Miriam “Mim” Cameron, is in transition to the capable hands of Dr. Tenzin Namdul.